Zewo/Epoch/Modules/Mapper/README.md

 As you see, the code is pretty similar, easy to reason about, and very expressive.

-As you see, both mappers have two generic arguments: `Source`/`Destination`, which is the structured data format, and `Keys`, which is specific `Keys` defined for your model.
+As you see, both mappers have two generic arguments: `Source`/`Destination`, which is the structured data format, and `MappingKeys`, which is specific `MappingKeys` defined for your model.

-Actually, if you don't want to write that `Keys`, we made `BasicInMappable`/`BasicOutMappable` just for you.
+Actually, if you don't want to write that `MappingKeys`, we made `BasicInMappable`/`BasicOutMappable` just for you.

 ```swift
 struct Planet : BasicInMappable, BasicOutMappable {